 Golf Pollensa is an attractive 9-hole course with spectacular views to the mountains and the north coast.
-Its beautiful setting and design makes it an enjoyable course for a round or two of golf. […] Golf Pollensa
+Its beautiful setting & design makes it enjoyable. […] Golf Pollensa

 Where do Bradley Wiggins & Co base themselves during Sky Team training camps?
 North Mallorca, of course.
 It’s no understatement to describe this area as paradise for cyclists, and one of the best-catered places in Europe for the sport.

 There’s an abundance of professional cycle hire and repair shops in Puerto Pollensa and Puerto Alcúdia, plus several hotels designed especially for cyclists, including the excellent Pollensa Park & Spa – situated straight across from the Pro Cycle Hire shop.

 Tip: head to Tolo’s restaurant on the front in Puerto Pollensa for lunch or dinner with the biking community – and a glimpse of the Olympic bike belonging to Wiggins himself.
 Owner Tolo is a great personal friend of Sir Bradley and Sir Chris Hoy; who he knew when they were just starting out.